 Des Moines is Iowa’s largest city as well as the state capital.
 The economical history of the city began with coal mining and railroads.
-As it expanded, more industries made their way to Des Moines, including power and chemical companies, major retail and technological corporations, and wholesale trades.
-One thing that the majority of these industries had in common was that they all once relied on and used asbestos for insulation, heat resistance, and fire resistance purposes.
+As it expanded, more industries made their way to Des Moines, and many of these used asbestos.

 If you or a loved one suffer from mesothelioma, asbestos-related lung cancer, or asbestosis, you may be entitled to considerable compensation for pain, suffering, lost wages, medical bills, and more.
 Fill out our form to receive our free Financial Compensation Packet.
 Our packet is loaded with information on leading mesothelioma attorneys in Des Moines, how to file a claim for asbestos trust funds, how to get paid in 90 days, and more.